History of Arnold Schwarzenegger in Timeline

 In 2020, Arnold Schwarzenegger and LeBron James sold Ladder to Openfit for an undisclosed amount after the company reported more than $4 million in sales for that year.

-In March 2021, Arnold Schwarzenegger was interviewed by Politico about the upcoming recall election in California, stating that the atmosphere was similar to when he ran for governor and that the recall effort was sparked by ordinary folks, not a Republican power grab.
+In late March 2021, Arnold Schwarzenegger was interviewed by Politico about the upcoming recall election in California, stating that the atmosphere was similar to when he ran and that the recall effort was sparked by ordinary folks, not Republicans.

-In August 2021, Arnold Schwarzenegger urged Americans to wear masks, get vaccinated, and practice social distancing, dismissing concerns about freedom.
+In August 2021, Arnold Schwarzenegger spoke out about COVID-19, urging Americans to get vaccinated, wear masks, and practice social distancing, saying, "No, screw your freedom."

-Arnold Schwarzenegger and Maria Shriver finalized their divorce in 2021, ten years after separating.
+In 2021, Arnold Schwarzenegger and Maria Shriver finalized their divorce, ten years after separating.

 2021: Divorce Finalized